 Changes in Burgundy’s Wine Harvest Reflect a Bigger Picture

-On the one hand, isn’t it lovely to see an image of such unchanging tradition?
-Cart horses being used to transport the grapes being picked by hand in Burgundy’s Côte de Beaune, with the picturesque village of Pommard in the background, under a beautiful August blue sky… Lovely.
+Look at the picture.
+Isn’t it lovely to see an image of such unchanging tradition?
+Cart horses being used to transport grapes picked by hand in Burgundy’s famous Côte de Beaune, with the picturesque village of Pommard in the background, under a beautiful August blue sky… Lovely.

-On the other hand, hang on a sec, doesn’t harvest usually begin in late September…?
+But wait, hang on a second… doesn’t harvest usually begin in late September?
 Is that a huge construction crane looming in from the right?
-And …wait… why does that tree have no leaves?
+And …that’s odd… why does that tree have no leaves?

-In fact, this was probably the only horse in action in the vineyards today, where white mini-vans are less picturesque but more efficient, and far, far more prevalent as the other photos show.
+In fact, the horse in the picture was probably the only horse in action in the vineyards today, where white mini-vans are less picturesque but more efficient and far more prevalent, as the other photos show.
 I had to position myself in precisely the right spot and cut out everything that was happening to the left and right to give you this highly-edited snapshot, which is therefore in a sense utterly unreflective of reality.
-But isn’t it my job is to make you want to come to Burgundy?
+But it’s my job to make you want to come to Burgundy, isn’t it?
 White vans and construction cranes aren’t exactly helpful there.

 As it happens, I don’t think that is my job.
 Places are complex and ever-changing, and travel companies that pretend otherwise insult your intelligence and your curiosity.
 If you find yourself being sold one single simple emotion (Wow!
 Yum!
 Gorgeous.
 Awesome!) ask yourself the question what’s being left out of the picture.
 And ask yourself why someone thinks you’d want an emotional diet of one single high-sucrose flavour [spoiler: it’s easier to sell].

-And yes, that large crane overhanging the village is part of a renovation project funded by a Silicon Valley billionaire who aims to open a luxury hotel and to fast-track into existence a deep-pocketed Burgundy wine-making domaine espousing tradition and excellence and slow wine-making techniques.
+And yes, that large crane overhanging the village is part of a renovation project funded by a Silicon Valley billionaire who aims to open a luxury hotel and to fast-track into rapid existence a deep-pocketed Burgundy wine-making domaine, which will then in turn espouse (and sell) tradition and excellence and slow wine-making techniques.
 Don’t get me wrong – the project has much to recommend it, creates jobs and distributes wealth.
 It does raise some questions though.